iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 in {{RFC2866}}.
 When the idle-timeout attribute is used by the NAS/BLE Visited Host to terminate a RADIUS Accounting session, it MUST set the Acct-Terminate-Cause set to Lost Carrier (2).

-### Acct-Multi-Session-Id

-This attribute is not not used by BLE Authenticators.

 BLE RADIUS Exchange {#ops}
 ==================